Mela User Guide

 Merge MIDI

-The submodule outputs are ignored and Stack’s output signals are identical to its inputs.
+The submodule outputs are ignored and the module’s output signals are identical to its input.

 Released on Apr 16, 2025 as part of Collection 4.